Top EU diplomat meets Palestinian premier, renews Gaza ceasefire call

 While he emphasized that he's only calling them "allegations", Borrell added, "they have to be investigated according with the ruling of the ICJ."

+In a blog post published on Sunday, Borrell warned Israel not to ignore the ICJ order.
+"The ICJ is the highest court of the United Nations system," he wrote.

+"Disregarding it would be against the rules based world order we support and promote everywhere," Borrell said.
+"The unconditional respect and the relentless promotion of international law is at the heart of both our identity and our foreign policy."

-Norway - which is not a member of the EU - announced on Wednesday that it will recognize the state of Palestine.
+Norway - which is not a member of the EU - announced on Wednesday that it will recognize a Palestinian state.
 The EU itself cannot do the same unless all of its 27 member states do so first.

+At the press conference in Brussels on Sunday, Barth Eide said the purpose of the meeting was for donors to "listen to Prime Minister Mustafa's presentation of his plans for strengthening the government, strengthening its capacity and its reform plans."